 - Auto Parts -Automotive Fluids other than oil – Oil Filters – Antifreeze

-- Plastic grocery bags – Wal-Mart and bigg’s locations will accept plastic bags to recycle
+- Plastic grocery bags – many area stores will accept plastic bags to recycle

 - Business or Commercial Waste – Regular Household Trash

 Although we are accepting tree limbs and brush, we will not accept leaves or grass.
-These items can be recycled at Rumpke Sanitary Landfill on Saturdays & Sundays from 11:30 AM – 5:00 PM through November 24, 2013.
-Call Hamilton County Environmental Services Yard Waste Hotline at 513.946.7766 for more information or visit www.hamiltoncountyrecycles.org .
+These items can be recycled at Rumpke Sanitary Landfill on Saturdays & Sundays from 11:30 AM – 5:00 PM through November of each year.
+Call Hamilton County Recycling & Solid Waste Hotline at 513.946.7766 for more information or visit www.hamiltoncountyrecycles.org .

 *The Colerain Township Police Department has a prescription drug disposal drop box located in their lobby at 4200 Springdale Road.
 Please Call 513.321.COPS for additional information.

 Household Hazardous Waste

-Hamilton County Environmental Services runs a program each year for residents of Hamilton County to dispose of Household Hazardous Waste.
-For more information about the program, click here.
+Hamilton County Recycling and Solid Waste District has information to help residents of Hamilton County dispose of their Household Hazardous Waste.
+For more information, click here.